 This group board is still doing good but I had also group boards with a repin rate of 0,02 which is really bad, so I left them.

-Check the performance of your group boards using tailwind analytics and leave those which aren’t performing well.
+Check the performance of your group boards using tailwind analytics and leave those that aren’t performing well.

-Both are good free sites to find high performing group boards to join.
+Both are good free sites to find high-quality group boards to join.

 3.CHECK YOUR PERSONAL BOARDS